Reviewed by: Lazarev.agency Product Strategy Team

 Their AI engine was powerful, surfacing the most important crypto news in real time.
 But the user experience couldn’t keep up.
 They were missing key insights, skipping headlines, and dropping off faster than the platform could adapt.

-The crypto space is intense.
+The crypto design space is intense.
 Feeds refresh by the second.
 And Blockbeat’s original UX offered users little help separating what mattered from what didn’t.
 It was fast, yes, but not focused.

-Solution #1: Prioritizing Signal
+Solution #1: Prioritizing signal

 We restructured the way information was presented, transforming a raw stream of news into clear, ranked signals.
 Instead of firehose feeds, users now saw clusters of stories tied to trends, industries, and coins they followed.
 Each signal had context: source trustworthiness, relevance score, and timestamp.